-With a love of great women singers, from Carmen Macrae, to Annie Ross, Sheila Jordan to Jessye Norman, Tina has her own take, telling stories through songs old, new and unusual and - increasingly - writing her own lyrics.
-With her torchy voice, Tina sings from experience, reaching out to audiences with a warm, authentic jazz vibe that is unique and moving.
+With a love of great women singers, from Carmen Macrae, to Annie Ross, Sheila Jordan to Jessye Norman, Tina has her own take, and curates her repertoire carefully, interpreting unusual standards in her own way, and - increasingly - writing her own lyrics.

 Tina’s debut album ‘Songs for Curly’ came out in 2023.
-Her second album, “Moon Over Mildmay” is being released in 2025, and features Matt Robinson, Miguel Gorodi , Oli Hayhurst, Kieran McLeod,Sam Newbould, Tom Ollendorff, Rod Oughton, Aanu Sodipe.
+Her second album, “Moon Over Mildmay” was released on 6 March 2026

 Photo by Tatiana Gorilovsky